Support the Foundation

 The James Medford Family Event Center at Piedmont Technical College welcomed more than 325 Piedmont Technical College graduates for two commencement ceremonies to celebrate their accomplishments.

 Dr. Ray Brooks, president, welcomed graduates, family and guests to celebrate the accomplishments of the graduates.

-Piedmont Technical College will be holding two spring commencement exercises on May 8.
+Piedmont Technical College will be holding two summer commencement exercises on August 7.

 Scholarships were presented to students and donors were recognized at the recent scholarship luncheon.